 Looking for another way to use homemade jam?
-Try this recipe for Mini Hand Pies, they a great way to showcase homemade jam.
-I made these Mini Hand Pies for the Palmer Food Swap the other day, they taste like pie but you can eat them in 2 bites and best of all no dirty plates.
-Or evidence of pie being eaten, except for that smug pie eating smile.
-Rock on Mini Hand Pies, rock on.
+Try this recipe for Mini Hand Pies, they’re a great way to showcase homemade jam.
+I made these Mini Hand Pies for the Palmer Food Swap the other day.
+They swapped really well and everyone seemed to like them.
+I enjoy making Mini Hand Pies to send in lunches or pull out when friends are over, they’re unique but not hard, even kids can make them with you.

-Now you’ll have to make what I use as pie dough, a pate brisee or a short crust, basically an all butter pie dough, if you want o make really good Mini Hand Pies, the kind that hold up to being held.
+You’ll have to make what I use as pie dough, a pate brisee or a short crust, basically an all butter pie dough, if you want to make really good Mini Hand Pies, the kind that holds up to being held.
 I prefer it for pies because I like the way it tastes and flakes.
-But if you have a favorite pie dough recipe and you swear by it, by all means use that.
-I wouldn’t recommend a store bought pie crust dough, I don’t believe they’re really tough enough to hold up without a pie pan.
-Do not let the idea of making the dough turn you away from this recipe, you can make one easily if you have a food processor, I’ll walk you though it.
+But if you have a favorite pie dough recipe and you swear by it, by all means, use that.
+I would not recommend a store-bought pie crust dough.
+While they’re fine to use for a pie I don’t believe they’re really tough enough to hold up without a pie pan.
+Do not let the idea of making the dough turn you away from this recipe, you can make one easily if you have a food processor, I’ll walk you through it.
 And if you DON’T have a food processor it’s still totally doable!
+Seriously pie dough is so much easier than anyone thinks!

 Mini Hand Pies